maurges/every-rust-gui-library/notes.md

 all: I need to map a state, not an element of something.
 Well, seems like an unsolvable problem.
 No idea what to do here.

+I thought about it for a day, and yeah, unsolvable.
+Aaaaanyway, new problem
+today: checkboxes don't change state.
+I смутно remember complaining that they are similar to iced in this, so let's see.
+Right, they are.
+Don' wanna fix it.
+So let's just say ribir is done.

+How do those summaries go I forget.
+Alright, ribir was not bad, but very dissapointing.
+It has good foundations and shit implementation.
+The macros are just garbage, man, who thought that was a good idea.
+By the end I understood the phylosophy that `pipe` is the only thing creating reactivity, and it makes sense, but I don't like it.
+The worst parts about reactivity are QOI with closures and moving, asinine types which macros make even worse.
+On the other hand, layouting is also trash.
+It took me a long time to find out how to do sizes, and it's very inconvenient, and there's also no way to do relative sizes.
+They also managed to bring here the problem of centering a widget within a container (impossible (unless you're qt)).
+Did I even like anything?
+Ughhh it mostly worked and almost didn't panic or segfault?
+I guess it didn't take a long time to finish, so this is a good sign.
+Anyway, not recommended to anyone.

 Creating simple widgets: drawing primitives are there, input are not.
 Plus the sizes and layouting are crazy.

+- Default widgets: enough, good looking
+- Creating simple widgets: no primitive input
+- Creating compound widgets: simple and first-class
+- Layouting: flexbox primitives with impossible sizing
+- Custom layouts: nope
+- Reactivity: is built around it, но с подводными айсбергами из динамита
+- Setting up: simple
+- Documentation: apidocs are very lacking
+- Tutorial: very incomplete, but somewhat enough.
+You need to read it thrice
+- Diving into source: didn't do
+- Overall: only use if you're the author

 ## floem